bediger4000/huffman/README.md

 `encode` really is getting the compression it says.

 Running `./huffman -i big.tbl` says that you should get 5.098 bits per symbol.

+Neither `encode` nor `decode` is spectacularly efficient code, nor is either one "good" code.
+They are just simple programs that allowed me to double check that Wikipedia's claims about Huffman Encoding are correct, and that a program can read prefix-free symbols from a stream of bits.